lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_cnn.rst

 |

-**Thought Challenge**: Try changing the ``random.seed`` value a few times to view different images from the dataset.
-What do you notice?
-Take a moment to write down your observations.

 *Remember: the quality of a machine learning model is decided largely by the quality of the dataset it was trained on!*

 Step 3: Split the Dataset and Handle Class Imbalance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^